tryingfly/ini-reader/README.md

 # ini-reader

-A good choice to replace yaml, xml or json for robotics.
+A good choice to replace yaml, xml or json for robotics with c++.

 Lite and easy to use.